ashleykleynhans/BankBot/README.md

 # BankBot

-A local-first application that parses South African bank statement PDFs, auto-classifies transactions using a local LLM (Ollama), and lets you explore your spending through a modern web UI or CLI chat interface.
+A local-first application that parses South African bank statement PDFs, auto-classifies transactions using a local LLM, and lets you explore your spending through a modern web UI or CLI chat interface.
 All data stays on your machine.

 ## Supported Banks